-(1) daily streamflow trend analysis for a 40-year time series using the Mann-Kendall, Sen's slope, distribution-free (CUSUM) and Pettitt's test; (2) a low flow frequency analysis on annual minimum flow using the best fitting distributions; (3) the determination of minimum storage draft rates necessary to ensure the sufficiency of water supply during low flow periods; and

-115 (4) an analysis of hydrological drought characteristics determined using a fixed drought threshold at the 90th flow percentile.
+- the analysis of daily streamflow trend for a 40-year time series using the Mann-Kendall test, Sen's slope test, distribution-free test (CUSUM; cumulative sum control chart) and Pettitt test; - 2. a low-flow frequency analysis on annual minimum flow using the best-fitting distributions; - the determination of minimum storage draft rates necessary to ensure the sufficiency of water supply during low-flow periods; - 4. and an analysis of hydrological-drought characteristics determined using a fixed drought threshold at the 90th flow percentile.